• Skip to primary navigation

 By Bus

 There are a few Canadian companies that travel to Winnipeg by bus, although there are very few direct routes from cities like Toronto or Calgary; multiple changes are usually required.
-Check Busbud to see if there are tickets available.
+Check Busbud to see if tickets are available.
 There are also a lot of provincial bus companies that can link other Manitoban locations to Winnipeg, including Maple Bus Lines, Brandon Air Shuttle, Mahihkan Bus Lines, and more.

 Practical Essentials

-Getting Around
+Getting Around Winnipeg

 Winnipeg is an extremely drivable city, and even in rush hour, traffic is never that bad.
 Most locations in the city are within a 15 to 20-minute drive from the heart of downtown.
 That being said, Winnipeg is also quite spread out, meaning a car is definitely your best way of getting around.